Generative Transformer for Accurate and Reliable Salient Object Detection: Accurate and Reliable Salient Object Detection via Generative Transformer

-Among the above three types of generative models, we find the GAN based models usually lead to the best performance due to the higher level adversarial loss function $\mathcal{L}_{\text{adv}}$ within it.
+For the VAE~\cite{VAE_Kingma,cvae} based framework, as parameters of the reconstruction model and the posterior net, are updated together, the convergence of the $D_{KL}$ term in Eq.~\eqref{CVAE_loss} may influence the convergence of the reconstruction part, which is also discussed in \cite{higgins2017betavae}.
+Although beta-VAE~\cite{higgins2017betavae} can slightly balance the convergence of the two parts, carefully picked hyper-parameters are needed.
+For the ABP~\cite{ABP} based framework, the basic assumption to achieve sampling from the true posterior distribution is that the time step should be large enough, and the step size should be infinitely small (see Eq.~\eqref{sigma_related_mcmc}).
+For the GAN~\cite{gan_raw} based framework, the less informative latent space makes it not ideal to be directly used to model the predictive distribution.
+However, its adversarial training strategy can usually lead to better model performance than the other two latent variable models.
 In this paper, we introduce inferential generative adversarial network (iGAN), a new generative model for SOD, where we infer the latent variable within the proposed framework instead of defining it as fixed $\mathcal{N}(0,\mathbf{I})$.
-Specifically, the proposed iGAN infers the latent variable by gradient-based Markov chain Monte Carlo (MCMC), namely Langevin dynamics \cite{mcmc_langevin} (see Fig.~\ref{fig:igan_flowchart}) following ABP, leading to an image conditioned prior distribution.
+Specifically, the proposed iGAN infers the latent variable by gradient-based Markov Chain Monte Carlo (MCMC), namely Langevin dynamics \cite{mcmc_langevin} (see Fig.~\ref{fig:igan_flowchart}) following ABP~\cite{ABP}, leading to an image conditioned latent variable.
+Further, as adversarial training is applied, our new generative model can achieve reliable latent space exploration with fewer time steps.